Privacy and Data Security

 California Consumer Privacy Act (CCPA)

-The most comprehensive and far-reaching data privacy law yet enacted in the U.S., CCPA will take effect on January 1, 2020, with compliance obligations affecting businesses worldwide.
+The most comprehensive and far-reaching data privacy law yet enacted in the U.S., CCPA took effect on January 1, 2020, with compliance obligations affecting businesses worldwide.
 Many of these obligations are novel, creating new requirements regarding data protection, responding to consumers, and reporting to regulators.
 HSE has developed CCPA and privacy management programs for clients in a number of industries including retail, financial services, adtech, information technology, and more.

 State-Level Data Breach Notification Laws

 All 50 states now have data breach notification laws – a web of sometimes conflicting regulations which can be difficult for companies to navigate.
 Our Insights on State Data Protection Laws webpage contains information to educate you on potential applicability and the impact the patchwork of state requirements may have on your business, as well as a summary of each state’s notification laws.

 Continued Reputation and Financial Risk Related to Privacy and Cyberattacks